During Holy Hour, we spend time in the quiet and stillness of the sacramental presence of Jesus Christ.

 You don’t have to come for the whole of the Holy Hour.
 Come and go as you please, knowing that Christ is always here for you.

-Holy Hour begins on Wednesdays at 6.30pm with Evening Prayer said in the presence of the Blessed Sacrament.
+Holy Hour usually begins on Wednesdays each week at 6.30pm with Evening Prayer said in the presence of the Blessed Sacrament.
 The 7.30pm Mass follows on directly after the Holy Hour.
+However, until further notice our usual Holy Hour is suspended because of the coronavirus outbreak.